Member Boards

 Completed March 2026

-The Eau Brink Tidal Outfall plays a vital role in managing water levels and reducing flood risk within the surrounding low-lying fenland.
-This wider area is highly influenced by tidal conditions and relies on well-maintained infrastructure to protect communities, farmland and sensitive environmental habitats.
+The Eau Brink Tidal Outfall plays a vital role in managing water levels and reducing flood risk across the surrounding low-lying fenland.
+The structure controls water levels within the Mill Basin immediately behind the outfall, while also supporting the wider Green Bank catchment further upstream.
+This wider area is heavily influenced by tidal conditions and relies on resilient infrastructure to protect communities, farmland, pumping stations and environmentally sensitive habitats.

-This project formed part of ongoing investment in resilient flood and water management assets across the catchment.
-It has been made possible through funding from Defra’s IDB Storm Recovery & Asset Improvement Fund.
+This project forms part of ongoing investment in resilient flood and water management assets across the catchment and has been made possible through funding from Defra’s IDB Storm Recovery & Asset Improvement Fund.

 Overview

 The scheme was designed by Stantec UK Ltd, with construction works delivered by Martin Childs Limited.
-The WMA Project Delivery team oversaw the works, ensuring the scheme is delivered efficiently and cost-effectively.
+The WMA Project Delivery team oversaw the works, ensuring the scheme was delivered efficiently, on time and within budget.

 Benefits

-The upgraded tidal outfall now provides enhanced flood protection for the upstream fen and surrounding area, reducing the risk of tidal flooding during extreme conditions.
+The upgraded tidal outfall now provides enhanced flood protection for the upstream fen and surrounding area, reducing the risk of tidal flooding during extreme conditions and improving resilience against increasing tidal and climate pressures.

-The new tidal doors hold back daily high tides while continuing to regulate water levels effectively.
-They act as gates, allowing water to discharge from the drainage catchment into the River Great Ouse with the tide.
-This reduces reliance on pumping, lowering operational costs.
+The new tidal doors continue to regulate water levels effectively by allowing water to discharge from the drainage catchment into the River Great Ouse during suitable tidal conditions.
+This natural discharge process reduces reliance on pumping, helping to lower operational costs while maintaining effective water level management.